Circadian Rhythms: What Are They & How to Improve Yours

 “When exposure to light is mistimed or nearly constant, biological and behavioural rhythms can become desynchronized, leading to negative consequences for health.
 The relationship among mood disorders, light, and circadian rhythms have long been recognized.”

-Shift Work Disorder is a risk for those who work outside the typical 9 to 5 office hours.
-And with the always-on nature of the 21st century, people working in these industries are becoming more numerous.
-For bartenders in late licence bars, healthcare workers on night-shifts, and the countless other irregular hours workers, the body will find it difficult to differentiate between sleep time and work time.
+Shift work disorder is a risk for those whose work activity begins, or ends, outside of the standard daytime working hours of 7am to 7pm.
+And with the always-on nature of the 21st century, the number of people working in these industries is increasing.
+For bartenders in late licence bars, healthcare workers on night shifts, and countless other irregular hours workers, the body will find it difficult to differentiate between sleep time and work time.
 A big factor that affects shift work disorder is the production of melatonin.
 This hormone is what kicks in our sleep routine but it is only produced at night.
 For those trying to sleep in the day, a focus on your melatonin levels could be key.
 Read more in our guide to melatonin and sleep.

-Clearly, you can’t just leave your job and take on new shifts.
-So, combatting Shift Work Disorder through other means becomes important.
+Obviously, you can’t just leave your job and take on new shifts.
+So, combatting shift work disorder through other means is important.
 Here are some tips:

 If the only downside of holidays abroad is jet lag, then the downside of weekends is a phenomenon called social jet lag.
 In scientific circles, this term refers to how we alter our sleep cycle to account for social events.
-Coined by German researcher Till Roennenberg in 2006, this theory centres on the discrepancies between our weekday and weekend routines.
-Here’s how he describes Social Jet Lag:
+Coined by German researcher Till Roennenberg in 2006, this theory largely centres on the discrepancies between our sleep and wake routines on weekdays and weekends.
+Here’s how he describes social jet lag:

-“We proposed SJL (Social Jet Lag) as a concept that describes and quantifies the chronic discrepancy between an individual’s Biological Clock and the Social Clock.
+“We proposed SJL as a concept that describes and quantifies the chronic discrepancy between an individual’s biological clock and the social clock.
 As such, we envisioned SJL as a measure of circadian misalignment.”

 “A large scale epidemiological study confirmed that both sleep timing and duration are substantially challenged by work and school schedules or other social events.
 To align sleep and wake times with social obligations, 80% of the population uses alarm clocks on school or workdays.
 Early school and work schedules are particularly difficult for individuals with late chronotypes.”

 Fortunately, we’re not here to advocate for missing social events.
 After all, socialising is important for our mental health.
 It’s quite simply about balance.
-Try to ensure you aren’t staying up late every weekend.
+Try to ensure you aren’t staying up late multiple times a week.
 If you can limit your late nights to one per weekend that should help.
 And on those nights where you’re getting to bed late, set your alarm for a reasonable time the next day.
 Try not to sleep into the afternoon as this will kick your circadian right out of sync.
-Anywhere from 6 hours plus should be enough to get you through the day and allow you to keep your body’s sleep-wake cycle intact.

 It’s common knowledge that caffeinated and alcoholic drinks are bad for our sleep routine.
 Put simply, they’re loaded with chemicals that make it difficult for our body to nod off.
 But when it comes to diet and nutrition for your circadian rhythm, there is more that can be taken into account.

-For example, there are plenty of foods which help boost melatonin, a crucial hormone for sleep.
-Most commonly, these are plenty of foods which contain the following sleep-inducing minerals and vitamins:
+For example, there are plenty of foods which can help boost melatonin, a crucial hormone for sleep.
+Most commonly, there are plenty of foods which contain the following sleep-inducing minerals and vitamins: